Welcome to the First Edition of NAPAS Happenings

 - the status quo (in terms of the customary tenure arrangements) is no longer an option as social, economic and climatic transformations/dynamics erode the tenure security the traditional system used to guarantee.
 Differential analysis shows that the adverse tenure security effect of such transformations/dynamics is critical to female, migrant and younger member of a community.
 (See the study on customary tenure in Mozambique).

-- Created awareness about the new reforms, regulations, process and procedures concerning land governance that dictate tenure security and the consequential intra-household power relations and welfare outcomes of interventions and initiatives to protect land governance (see the example of the study in Ghana and Ethiopia).
-New programs in Mozambique, Nigeria and Ethiopia now consider public sensitization as integral part of their land administration interventions
+- Created awareness about the new reforms, regulations, process and procedures concerning land governance that dictate tenure security and the consequential intra-household power relations and welfare outcomes of interventions and initiatives to protect land governance (see the example of the study in Ethiopia).
+New programs in Mozambique, Nigeria and Ethiopia now consider public sensitization as integral part of their land administration interventions and

 Mechanization in Agricultural Transformation: South‐South Learning and Knowledge Exchange: